-- 1. RECALLING that Article 2.1 of the Convention requires the designation of Wetlands of International Importance (Ramsar Sites); and RECALLING ALSO the Vision for the Ramsar List (contained in Resolution XI.8, Annex 2), which is "To develop and maintain an international network of wetlands which are important for the conservation of global biological diversity and for sustaining human life through the maintenance of their ecosystem components, processes and benefits/services"; - 2.
-FURTHER RECALLING the request to the Scientific and Technical Review Panel (STRP) in Resolution XII.11, on Peatlands, climate change, and wise use: Implications for the Ramsar Convention, to develop "... guidelines for the further application, as regards peatlands, of Criterion 1 for the selection of Wetlands of International Importance and in particular paragraph 121 of Annex 2 to Resolution XI.8 ..."; - 3.
-NOTING that Resolution XII.11, on Peatlands, climate change and wise use: Implications for the Ramsar Convention, encourages Contracting Parties to designate at least one peatland Ramsar Site, as appropriate, that is suitable for communication, education and raising of awareness of the conservation, restoration and wise use of peatlands and their role in climate change mitigation; - 4.
-RECOGNIZING that, through their sequestration of atmospheric carbon, wisely managed peatlands are an international asset with a value for global climate mitigation independent of their location; - 5.
-RECALLING that Resolution XII.11 summarizes the significance of peatland conservation and management in the context of climate change and the global carbon cycle; and FURTHER

-NOTING that peatlands provide space-effective terrestrial stores of carbon, and that peatland conservation, including as a cost-effective measure to maintain terrestrial carbon stores (emission avoidance), and restoration (emission reduction) are among the ["no-regrets" actions] [measures] for long-term climate change mitigation;
+- 1. RECALLING that Article 2.1 of the Convention requires the designation of Wetlands of International Importance (Ramsar Sites); - RECALLING ALSO the Vision for the Ramsar List and the criteria for designation of Ramsar Sites in Annex 2 to Resolution XI.8 on Strategic Framework and guidelines for the future development of the List of Wetlands of International Importance of the Convention on Wetlands (Ramsar, Iran, 1971) - 2012 revision; - 3.
+FURTHER RECALLING Resolution XII.11 on Peatlands, climate change, and wise use: Implications for the Ramsar Convention, which requests the Scientific and Technical Review Panel (STRP) to develop guidelines for the further application, as regards peatlands, of Criterion 1 for the selection of Wetlands of International Importance, and in particular paragraph 121 of Annex 2 to Resolution XI.8, which encourages Contracting Parties to designate at least one peatland Ramsar site as appropriate, that is suitable for communication, education, and raising of awareness of the conservation, restoration and wise use of peatlands and their role in climate change mitigation and adaptation, and summarizes the significance of peatland conservation and management in the context of climate change; - 4.
+RECOGNIZING that, through their sequestration of atmospheric carbon, wisely managed peatlands are an international asset with a value for global climate mitigation independent of their location; - NOTING that peatlands provide space-effective terrestrial stores of carbon, and that peatland conservation, including as a cost-effective measure to maintain terrestrial carbon stores (emission avoidance), and restoration (emission reduction) are among the measures for longterm climate-change mitigation; - 6.
+RECALLING that the United Nations Framework Convention on Climate Change is the primary multilateral forum for addressing climate change issues and that the Intergovernmental Panel on Climate Change (IPCC) is the international body for assessing the science related to climate change, providing policymakers with regular assessments of the scientific basis of climate change, its impacts and future risks, and options for adaptation and mitigation; and NOTING